Toggle: English / Spanish

 - Always wash your hands before and after changing a diaper.

-- Ask your doctor or nurse which creams, ointments, or powders are best to use in the diaper area.
+- Ask your provider or nurse which creams, ointments, or powders are best to use in the diaper area.

 - Ask if a diaper rash cream would be helpful.
 Zinc oxide or petroleum jelly-based products help keep moisture away from baby's skin when applied to completely clean, dry skin.